xtcnd3/btree-framework/README.md

 include file		btree framework container		STL container

 btreemultimap.h		CBTreeMultiMap					multimap
 btreemap.h		CBTreeMap					map
 btreemultiset.h		CBTreeMultiSet					multiset
 btreeset.h		CBTreeSet					set

-Depending on what other container type is required, at least one of the following files needs to be include: btreekeysort.h	- includes ordered associative container: CBTreeKeySort btreearray.h	- includes array type: CBTreeArray
+Depending on what other container type is required, at least one of the following files needs to be included: btreekeysort.h	- includes ordered associative container: CBTreeKeySort btreearray.h	- includes array type: CBTreeArray

-3) Feedback
+3. Feedback

-Contact:
+If you want to contact me about this project, the email address below is what you want to use.
+Before you do so, read and understand this entire section, otherwise you might be wasting your time.

-btreeframework@gmail.com
+email: btreeframework@gmail.com

-3.1) What increases the chances that I will respond to your email
+3.1.
+What increases the chances that I will respond to your email

-3.1.1) A proper subject, which tells the context of what I am going to find in your email's body.
+3.1.1.
+A proper subject, which tells the context of what I am going to find in your email's body.

 The subject ought to tell me briefly what the email is about.
 For instance:
 "BUG: CBTree_classname::method_name - undefined behaviour in corner case"

 The keyword at the beginning as well as the follwing text allow me to quickly assess what I am dealing with.
 Also, the keyword allows to have filter rules in place.
-The following keywords are currently being filtered for:
+The subject currently is being filtered for the following keywords:

 BUG: anything code related that is not behaving as documented
 CODE: anything code related that ought to be implemented a different way
 TEST: anything related to existing or missing regression tests or code coverage
 DOC: anything document related, such as: Is content missing?
 Is something not explained well enough?
-COMMENT: anything code related in terms of commenting, such as: an existing comment is misleading or some particular code needs commenting
+COMMENT: anything code related in terms of commenting, such as: an existing comment is misleading or not clear enough (you don't need to tell me about code that has not been commented yet)
 QUESTION: any questing in terms of this project, which has not been answered anywhere else
-ENHANCEMENT: anything related to this project that is an enhancement for everyone, such as: release procedures, file formats etc.
+ENHANCEMENT: anything related to this project that is an enhancement for everyone, such as: release procedures, file formats, folder structure etc.
 OTHER: anything related to this project that has not been covered by any of the above keywords

-If none of the keywords has been used, then your email is not lost, but won't be addressed for a very long time.
+If none of the keywords or an unknown keyword has been used, then your email is not lost, but won't be addressed for a very long time.
 Potentially for a period of time long enough, that the content becomes irrelevant.

 Neither the subject nor the email's body need to tell me that you are talking about the b-tree framework.
 If you send an email to the address above, then I am assuming that already.

-3.1.2) An email body that gets to the point of what you want to say.
+3.1.2.
+An email body that gets to the point of what you want to say.

 The rule of thumb to that end is: The more afford you have made on your side, the more I am inclined to believe you are actually interested in what you are doing.
 I mean: if you don't care, why should I?
 By afford, I don't mean that you have to write a tone of text.
 What I am asking for is a clear train of though, since it won't be you who has to understand your email, that will be me.
 Explain why you think something needs to be changed, enhanced, fixed, tested or is broken.
 In terms of bugs, make sure it isn't a misinterpretation of the documentation or that you are looking at the wrong API function, because between different container types they can look very similar.
-Double check your finds and document them very well.
+Double check your findings and document them very well.
+I am asking you to do that, since your problem won't be the only one I will be dealing with.
+The more work you put into your request, the quicker I can resolve it and move on to the next request.
+In the long run it helps everyone.
 Also, criticism is good, but everyone can criticise.
 At the very least, suggest how to do things better.

-3.2) What decreases the chances that I will respond to your email
+3.2.
+What decreases the chances that I will respond to your email

-3.2.1) An empty or useless subject.
+3.2.1.
+An empty or useless subject.

 An empty subject or useless a subject like this: "OTHER: problem", just show me that not much afford went into writing this email.
 How I feel about that has been explained above.
 A useless subject also includes misleading ones.
 If I see the keyword "BUG" in the subject, then I am expecting to see email content that is talking about code that is not behaving as documented.
+If that expectation is not met, then don't assume I will be putting much more afford into reading or understanding your message.

-3.2.2) Email content that is confusing or off topic.
+3.2.2.
+Email content that is confusing or off topic.

 If I find your email confusing, misleading or off topic, then chances are that you are trying to talk about two or more subjects at once.
-If you want to talk about two different subjects, write two emails.
-It also enables me to answer more to the point for each of your emails.
+If you want to talk about two different subjects, then write two emails.
+It also enables me to answer more to the point for each of your messages.
 Also, in terms of off topic: Insults won't get you anywhere.

-3.2.3) Content that has been covered by the documentation or is too obvious to warrant a reply.
+3.2.3.
+Content that has been covered by the documentation or is too obvious to warrant a reply.

 If something has been covered by the documentation, then you will probably get a very short answer where to find it or none at all, depending on my work load.
 If I see a question like: "Hey, what's a b-tree?", you can be rest assured that I will remain silent.

-3.2.4) Improper english.
+3.2.4.
+Improper english.

 First of all, I am not an english native speaker and at this point you probably have already spotted a number of grammar and spelling mistakes.
 Those are not what I mean by "Improper english".
 What I mean is content like this: "Yo, c my hax yo!"
 It doesn't inspire any confidence and will just make me move on to the next email.